spaarmann/tree-sitter-kdl/README.md

 * Full newline character list
 * EOF ending the last node; currently a trailing newline is required

+And lastly, the grammar currently matches some *invalid* files too.
+For example, KDL does not allow whitespace immediately following the `=` in a property, but this grammar will currently accept it.

 ## Syntax highlighting

 A very basic query file for tree-sitter syntax highlighting is also included in